OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-gcch.md

     > **Note:** Make sure that the values are copied as-is, with no extra spaces.
 The template checks that GUIDs are exactly 36 characters.

-    > **Note:** If your Azure subscription is in a different tenant than the tenant where you want to install the Teams App, please update the `Tenant Id` field with the tenant where you want to install the Teams App.

 1. Update the "Sender UPN List", which is a semicolon-delimited list of users (Authors) who will be allowed to send messages using the Company Communicator.
     * For example, to allow Megan Bowen (meganb@contoso.com) and Adele Vance (adelev@contoso.com) to send messages, set this parameter to `meganb@contoso.com;adelev@contoso.com`.
     * You can change this list later by going to the App Service's "Configuration" blade.